 NCSU Office of Global Engagement

-The NC Japan Center’s parent organization at NCSU, the Office of Global Engagement is responsible for all NCSU internationalization efforts, including global education, research, and partnerships.
-The Office of Global Engagement is NCSU’s window to the world, and brings the world to NCSU.
+The NC Japan Center’s parent organization at NC State, the Office of Global Engagement, is responsible for all NC State internationalization efforts, including global education, research, and partnerships.
+The Office of Global Engagement is NC State’s window to the world, and brings the world to NC State.

-Study Abroad at North Carolina State University, under the Office of Global Engagement, will point you in the right direction for studying abroad.
+Study Abroad at NC State University, under the Office of Global Engagement, will point you in the right direction for studying abroad.
 They provide a wide range of opportunities for students who want to study abroad.

 Southern Bridge International, Inc.